kigawas/computation-py/README.md

 1. Two kinds of interpreters for a simple language.

-2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks.)
+2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks like Y-combinator.)

 3. Simulating automata such as DFA, NFA, PDA.